nextcloud/documentation/admin_manual/installation/apps_management_installation.rst

 Click the app name to view a description of the app and any of the app settings in the Application View field.
 Clicking the **Enable** button will enable the app.
 If the app is not part of the Nextcloud installation, it will be downloaded from the app store, installed and enabled.

-Click the gear icon on the lower left to browse experimental apps in the `Nextcloud Apps Store <https://apps.owncloud.com/>`_.
+Click the gear icon on the lower left to browse experimental apps in the `ownCloud Apps Store <https://apps.owncloud.com/>`_.
 Install experimental apps at your own risk.

 Sometimes the installation of a third-party app fails silently, possibly because